by Gerri Brightwell

-In a near–future Alaska in which both global warming and immigration policy are wreaking havoc on lives and land, Nash Preston is trying to hold his family together.
-As the Alaska summer heats up, he ignores his expired visa—and now Immigration bounty hunters are after him as he flees for the border with his sons.
-Their fraught journey intensifies when his youngest, Robbie, picks up a mysterious fossil that makes him sick.
-When his boys are snatched and taken to a sinister detention facility, he must find a way to save them.
+In a near-future Alaska in which global warming and immigration policy are wreaking havoc on lives and land, Nash Preston is trying to hold his family together.
+As the Alaska summer heats up, he ignores his expired visa—and now immigration bounty hunters are after him as he flees for the border with his sons.
+Their already fraught journey takes an alarming turn when his youngest, Robbie, picks up a mysterious fossil that makes him sick.
+When his boys are snatched and taken to a sinister detention facility, Nash must find a way to save them.

 PRAISE FOR TURNBACK RIDGE

 “Brightwell’s Turnback Ridge is a triumph; a timely, terrifying thriller that calls to mind the best work of Douglas Preston and Michael Crichton.
 I raced through this gorgeously written, knuckle-biting, roller-coaster of a thriller at warp speed.
 Just read it!”